franklesniak/retropie-setup/README.md

 ### "Eject" and Then Remove the microSD card from the Technician's Computer

 1. In the _Notification Area_ or _System Tray_, find the icon for `Safely Remove Hardware and Eject Media`. `Right-click` on it, then click `Eject bootfs (E:)` - or a similarly named item related to the installed microSD card.
-2. In a few moments, you should receive a `Safe to remove hardware` notification.
+1. In a few moments, you should receive a `Safe to Remove Hardware` notification.
 Remove the microSD card.
-3. If you do not receive the `Safe to remove hardware` notification, close all programs,  Windows Explorer windows, and Terminal/Command Prompt/PowerShell windows that could be using the drive, then try again.
+1. If you do not receive the `Safe to remove hardware` notification, close all programs,  Windows Explorer windows, and Terminal/Command Prompt/PowerShell windows that could be using the drive, then try again.
-4. If you still cannot safely remove the microSD card and are confident that every relevant program has been closed, remove the drive anyway.
+1. If you still cannot safely remove the microSD card and are confident that every relevant program has been closed, remove the drive anyway.

 ### Setup and Boot Up the Raspberry Pi